 - A condition during pregnancy that causes high blood pressure (preeclampsia).

-- Some medicines that are used treat high blood pressure.
+- Some medicines that are used to treat high blood pressure.

 Low aldosterone levels can be caused by: